Subscriptions

 Manage your user’s subscription records across channels.

-A Subscription in OneSignal represents the specific channel or device through which a user can receive messages.
-There are four types of Subscriptions: Email, SMS, Web Push, and Mobile.
-Mobile Subscriptions can receive push and in-app messages because they are tied to the same device.
+A subscription in OneSignal represents an email address, phone number, or device through which a user can receive push notifications and/or in-app message.
+There are four kinds of subscriptions: Email, SMS, Web Push, and Mobile.
+Mobile subscriptions can receive push and in-app messages because they are tied to the same device.

 Subscriptions are identified by unique Subscription IDs.
 Messages can only be sent to the correct Subscription type.
 For example, a push notification cannot be sent to an Email Subscription.